yox92/ModParameter/src/README.md

 - **Ammo Accuracy Bonus** – Bonus ammo , Modifies shot accuracy.
 - **Recoil Bonus ammo** : Adjusts weapon kickback for better control.
 - **Projectile Count** – Defines the number of pellets per shot (useful for shotguns)
   * 💣 💣 💣 Be careful with this parameter 50 rounds can be fired at the same time with single bullet bullets.
-With tracers, it creates a beautiful fireworks display, but your RAM and CPU usage will suffer if the value is too high.
+  * With tracers, it creates a beautiful fireworks display, but your RAM and CPU usage will suffer if the value is too high.
+- **ExplosionStrength** Explosion strength
+- **MaxExplosionDistance** explosion radius
+- **FuzeArmTimeSec** fuse delay before explosion.
+I take *1000 with python from database to do not work with float

 ### 3. Modify PMC Attributes in Escape from Tarkov
 Modify various PMC attributes to fine-tune gameplay.
 Changes only affect the **cloned versions** of related entities.